-The maturing photovoltaic markets in Germany, Spain, France, Italy and recent cuts of feed-in tariffs in Czech Republic, Greece and Bulgaria allowed investors to look for new opportunities in South-East European (SEE) nations.
-Romania is presenting one very interesting investment alternative.
+The maturing photovoltaic markets in Germany, Spain, France, Italy and recent cuts of feed-in tariffs in the Czech Republic, Greece and Bulgaria allowed investors to look for new opportunities in South-East European (SEE) nations.
+Romania is presenting one exciting investment alternative.

-The country has balanced portfolio of energy generation facilities including, nuclear, hydro, coal and gas fired plants.
-According to studies conducted by Romanian Ministry of Economy, Trade and Business Environment, Romania will need additional 20 GW electricity generation capacity by 2035 in order to meet the increasing demand for electricity, to de-carbonize its electricity sector and to replace aging power generation facilities.
+The country has a balanced portfolio of energy generation facilities including, nuclear, hydro, coal and gas-fired plants.
+According to studies conducted by Romanian Ministry of Economy, Trade and Business Environment, Romania will need additional 20 GW electricity generation capacity by 2035 in order to meet the increasing electricity demand, to de-carbonize its electricity sector and to replace ageing power generation facilities.
 Renewable energies are one logical option for this de-carbonization.
-Remarkable development of the wind sector in Romania in the past 3 years proved that this is possible.
+The remarkable development of the wind sector in Romania in the past 3 years proved that this is possible.

 The new feed-in tariff (FIT) scheme is expected for approval in Romania.
 It was long discussed since the end of 2012 and anticipated with big interest from solar developers and investors.
-It will be in force for renewable projects below 1 MW (including solar PV ones) and biomass CHP projects with capacity below 2 MWel.
-Approval from European Commission (EC) for feed-in tariff (FIT) scheme in Romania is expected by the end of April 2014 latest.
-After that ANRE will need minimum 2 months to run the scheme.
+It will be in force for renewable projects below 1 MW (including solar PV ones) and biomass CHP projects with a capacity below 2 MWel.
+Approval from the European Commission (EC) for the feed-in tariff (FIT) scheme in Romania is expected by the end of April 2014.
+After that, ANRE will need a minimum of 2 months to run the scheme.
 Therefore we may expect working feed-in tariff (FIT) scheme in Romania in July/August 2014.

-A draft Emergency Government Ordinance (EGO 57/2013) for the amendment of Law 220/2008 was published in 2 April 2013 and accepted on 4 June 2013.
-This EGO 57/2013 approves granting a certain number of GCs to be differed for projects commissioned from 01.07.2013 – 31.12.2016 (1 GC/MWh for wind and hydro, 2GCs/MWh for solar PV).
+A draft Emergency Government Ordinance (EGO 57/2013) for the amendment of Law 220/2008 was published on 2 April 2013 and accepted on 4 June 2013.
+This EGO 57/2013 approves granting a certain number of GCs to have differed for projects commissioned from 01.07.2013 – 31.12.2016 (1 GC/MWh for wind and hydro, 2GCs/MWh for solar PV).
 Such GCs shall be recovered on stages starting with 1 Jan 2017 for solar PV/hydro projects and 1 Jan 2018 for wind projects.
-Some other legal changes, which happened in 2013 could also play cooling role over the young Romanian solar PV market during 2014 and the next years.
-Romania Photovoltaic Market: Outlook 2014 - 2025 is giving forecasts what is probability the market to slow down or freeze like the solar PV markets of Bulgaria, Slovakia and Czech Republic.
+Some other legal changes, which happened in 2013, could also play the cooling role over the young Romanian solar PV market during 2014 and the next years.
+Romania Photovoltaic Market: Outlook 2014 - 2025 is giving forecasts about the probability the market to slow down or freeze like the solar PV markets of Bulgaria, Slovakia and the Czech Republic.